 Skip to main content

-Salaries may be paid in digital wallets in Japan in the future ?
-Is this an indication of future developments?
+Salaries can be paid in digital wallets in Japan in future - is this an indication of future developments?

 5